greenelab/deep-review/sections/06_discussion.md

 models are particularly prone to overfitting due to their high representational power.
 However, transfer learning techniques also known as domain adaptation enable transfer of extracted patterns between different datasets and even domains.
-This approach can be described in a 2-step process:
-(1) training a model for the base task, and (2) reusing the trained model for the target problem in hand.
-The first step allows a model to take advantage of larger amount of data, labels, or both, to extract better feature representations.
+This approach consists of training a model for the base task, and subsequently reusing the trained model for the target problem in hand.
+The first step allows a model to take advantage of larger amount of data and/or labels to extract better feature representations.
 Transferring learnt features in deep neural networks improves performance compared to randomly initialized features even when pre-training and target sets are dissimilar.
 However,